lfit/itpol/linux-workstation-security.md

 to gain root-level access via a vulnerable daemon service.

 Our recommendation is to leave it on and enforcing.

-##### Never `setenforce 0`

-It's tempting to use `setenforce 0` to flip SELinux into permissive mode on a temporary basis, but you should avoid doing that.
-This essentially turns off SELinux for the entire system, while what you really want is to troubleshoot a particular application or daemon.

-Instead of `setenforce 0` you should be using `semanage permissive -a [somedomain_t]` to put only that domain into permissive mode.
-First, find out which domain is causing troubles by running `ausearch`:

-    ausearch -ts recent -m avc

-and then look for `scontext=` (source SELinux context) line, like so:

-    scontext=staff_u:staff_r:gpg_pinentry_t:s0-s0:c0.c1023
-                             ^^^^^^^^^^^^^^

-This tells you that the domain being denied is `gpg_pinentry_t`, so if you want to troubleshoot the application, you should add it to permissive domains:

-    semanage permissive -a gpg_pinentry_t

-This will allow you to use the application and collect the rest of the AVCs, which you can then use in conjunction with `audit2allow` to write a local policy.
-Once that is done and you see no new AVC denials, you can remove that domain from permissive by running:

-    semanage permissive -d gpg_pinentry_t

-##### Use your workstation as SELinux role staff_r

-SELinux comes with a native implementation of roles that prohibit or grant certain privileges based on the role associated with the user account.
-As an administrator, you should be using the `staff_r` role, which will restrict access to many configuration and other security-sensitive files, unless you first perform `sudo`.

-By default, accounts are created as `unconfined_r` and most applications you execute will run unconfined, without any (or with only very few) SELinux constraints.
-To switch your account to the `staff_r` role, run the following
-command:

-    usermod -Z staff_u [username]

-You should log out and log back in to enable the new role, at which point if you run `id -Z`, you'll see:

-    staff_u:staff_r:staff_t:s0-s0:c0.c1023

-When performing `sudo`, you should remember to add an extra flag to tell SELinux to transition to the "sysadmin" role.
-The command you want is:

-    sudo -i -r sysadm_r

-At which point `id -Z` will show:

-    staff_u:sysadm_r:sysadm_t:s0-s0:c0.c1023

-**WARNING**: you should be comfortable using `ausearch` and `audit2allow` before you make this switch, as it's possible some of your applications will no longer work when you're running as role `staff_r`.
-At the time of writing, the following popular applications are known to not work under `staff_r` without policy tweaks:

-- Chrome/Chromium
-- Skype
-- VirtualBox

-To switch back to `unconfined_r`, run the following command:

-    usermod -Z unconfined_u [username]

-and then log out and back in to get back into the comfort zone.

 ## Further reading